-Board will discuss potential tax rates for 2015, propose a rate for the public's consideration, and schedule two public hearings.
-The effective and rollback tax rates are posted on the HCC website and were published in the Houston Chronicle on Friday, September 4, 2015 in order to comply with the Truth-in-Taxation, Property Tax Code, Chapter 26.
-In October, the Board will finalize and adopt a 2015 tax rate.

-The two public hearings and tax rate adoption are scheduled as follows:
+The effective and rollback tax rates were posted on the HCC website and published in the Houston Chronicle on Friday, September 4, 2015 in order to comply with the Truth-in-Taxation, Property Tax Code, Chapter 26.
+The two public hearings are scheduled as follows:

-- The first public hearing will be held on Tuesday, September 22, 2015 at 3:30 p.m. at the HCC Administration Building, 3100 Main Street, 2nd Floor Auditorium. - The second public hearing will be held on Thursday, October 1, 2015 at 3:30 p.m. at the HCC Administration Building, 3100 Main Street, 2nd Floor Auditorium. - The HCC Board will vote to adopt the 2015 tax rate on Thursday, October 8, 2015 at 3:30 p.m. at the HCC Administration Building, 3100 Main Street, 2nd Floor Auditorium.
+- The first public hearing was held on Tuesday, September 22, 2015 at 3:30 p.m. at the HCC Administration Building, 3100 Main Street, 2nd Floor Auditorium. - The second public hearing will be held on Thursday, October 1, 2015 at 3:30 p.m. at the HCC Administration Building, 3100 Main Street, 2nd Floor Auditorium.